nikolayratayov/Practice/README.md

 <br/>

 ## Code for finding number of available junior jobs at dev.bg
-This code is fore finding python, java and js junior jobs
+This code is for finding python, java and js junior jobs
 ## Screenshot
 ![image](https://user-images.githubusercontent.com/99525124/169701776-a931f92e-1931-429f-a2a8-0d545ea6a2c1.png)